cx-language/cx/docs/spec.md

 The type `string` holds sequences of Unicode characters.

-### Composite types
+### Struct types

-There are two kinds of composite types: classes and structs.
+Struct types can be defined using the `struct` keyword:

 #### Member variables

-Composite types contain a set of member variables.
+Structs types contain a set of member variables.
 Each member variable may contain an associated getter and/or setter, that are called when the member variable is accessed or assigned to, respectively.
 The syntax of a member variable definition is as follows: